Duality for Delsarte's extremal problem on compact Gelfand pairs: Introduction

 \end{assumption-o}

 We will put a condition that the sets $\Omega_+^c$ and $\Omega_-^c$ satisfy Assumption O. This is obviously the case when the sets $\Omega_+$, $\Omega_-$ are closed (and the sets $\Omega_+^c$, $\Omega_-^c$ are open).
 The condition is also satisfied if $\Omega_+$, $\Omega_-$ (and therefore also $\Omega_+^c$, $\Omega_-^c$) are boundary-coherent in the terminology of Berdysheva, Ramabulana, R\'ev\'esz~\cite{BRR_Expo}.
-Also the condition that $\Omega_+$, $\Omega_-$ have continuous boundary, which is considered in Kolountzakis, Lev, Matolcsi~\cite{KLM} in the case of $G = \RR^d$, is stronger than the boundary-coherence and guarantees Assumption~O. Let us write for any subset $\Theta \subset G$
+Also the condition that $\Omega_+$, $\Omega_-$ have continuous boundary, which is considered in Kolountzakis, Lev, Matolcsi~\cite{KLM} in the case of $G = \RR^d$, is stronger than the boundary-coherence and guarantees Assumption~O.